eglute/bosh-cloudstack-cpi/README.md

 You need a VM on the CloudStack domain where you install a BOSH instance using this CPI.
 This VM is so-called "inception" server.
 You will install BOSH CLI and BOSH Deployer gems on this server and run all operations with them.

+#### Why do I need an inception server?

+The CloudStack CPI creates stemcells, which are VM templates, by copying pre-composed disk images to data volumes which automatically attached by BOSH Deployer.
+This procedure is same as that of the AWS CPI and requires that the VM where BOSH Deployer works is running on the same domain where you want to deploy your BOSH instance.

 #### Create Security Groups or Firewall Rules